pub-calculator-io/body-type-calculator/readme.md

-# Body Type Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Body Type Calculator Widget for WordPress

 Discover your body shape with our easy and accurate body type calculator.
 Learn how to flatter your unique proportions with our helpful guide.